realasyed/cs4inbash/README.md

+## File Naming Scheme

+I name files after their original assignment number and content.
+For example, if the seventh assignment was about list comprehensions, I would title my Bash translation `a7-list-comprehensions.sh`.

 ## Usage

 To use the functions in these scripts you have to run `source whatever_script.sh`.
 You can (but maybe should not) place